VW01: 11 Jan. – 01 Feb.

 VW11: 01 – 22 Dec.

-Join us for the experience of a lifetime, a field study program in South Africa for students in veterinary science and wildlife conservation:
+Join us for an experience of a lifetime on this field study program in South Africa:

 - Meet and interact with conservationists and wildlife veterinarians in the field.